GregoryStam04/CONCERTS-DATA-BASE/README.md

 # CONCERTS-DATA-BASE
-In this repo, we implement a data base project for our university class of data-bases I, ECE NTUA 2025.
+In this repo, we implement a database project for our university class of Databases I, ECE NTUA 2025.

 Collaborators:
 * Georgios Pallis